michaelnny/QLoRA-LLM/README.md

 Uses QLoRA for fine-tuning a language model (LLM) with basic tools such as PyTorch and Bitsandbytes, without any Hugging Face tools.

+Check the [article post](https://michaelnny.github.io/blog/QLoRA-LLM) on the discussion of the project.

 # Motivation and Objective

 We commonly use LoRA to fine-tune a large language model (LLM), and can further reduce GPU memory requirements by approximately 30% with QLoRA.
 Many projects recommend using the PEFT library from Hugging Face for QLoRA fine-tuning.